onetoneisme/blackjack/units_refactored/Cf for operators (basic)/002 Quitck Start/08_Deploy an application.md

 cf-app push Sinatra-Example-app
 ```

-CF will deploy the application and will show the URL to access the application, in this case, something like `http: // sinatra-example-app.{{cf-get-instance-ip}}.xip.io/`
+CF will deploy the application and will show the URL to access the application, in this case, something like `http: // sinatra-example-app.{{echo $CF_DOMAIN}}/`